classicemmaeasy/Production_Stage-Predictive_Model_using_MLOps/README.md

 - ✅ Model Training
 - ✅ Building the Model
-- ✅ API Deployment with FastAPI (to enable     multiple users concurently).
+- ✅ API Deployment with FastAPI and a webpage for users to interact with the model. ( FastAPI enables multiple users concurently).
 - ✅ Dockerization (packaging it into docker which takes my ML model with FastAPI + dependencies → packages them into a container image.)

 - ✅ Kubernetes Deployment